bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Yeah, exactly.
 So we just use them if they're created locally.
 If that option is turned on, they're just really created on the go, whenever a new block comes in or on the initial block download, so that the index is created.
-And another thing which uses that is the ScanBlocks RPC by James O'Byrne.
+And another thing which uses that is the `scanblocks` RPC by James O'Beirne.
 I'm always not sure how to pronounce his last name.
 I think that one came in one release earlier, if I'm not mistaken, 24.
 That is an RPC call though, and also, you can pass a set of output scripts that you're interested in and it would just return you all the blocks that are matching.